Gravitational collapse in the vicinity of the extremal black hole critical point

 \ssec{Model and Methodology } We evolve the Einstein-Maxwell-Vlasov equations governing a distribution of electrically charged, self-gravitating particles.
-We restrict to spherically-symmetric spacetimes, and imagine the matter is made up of particles with uniform charge-to-rest-mass ratio $q_0$ and angular-momentum-magnitude-to-rest-mass ratio $\ell>0$ (though the stress-energy tensor has no associated angular momentum due to there being no preferred angular direction for the particle velocities).
-We evolve the metric in ingoing Eddington-Finkelstein-like coordinates \beq ds^2 = -a b^2dt^2+2bdtdr + r^2 d\Omega^2 \ , \eeq where $t$ is advanced time, $r$ is the areal radius, and $d\Omega^2$ is the metric on the 2-sphere.
+We restrict to spherically symmetric spacetimes, and imagine the matter is made up of particles with uniform charge-to-rest-mass ratio $q_0$ and angular-momentum-magnitude-to-rest-mass ratio $\ell_0>0$ (though the stress-energy tensor has no associated angular momentum due to there being no preferred angular direction for the particle velocities).
+We evolve the metric in ingoing Eddington-Finkelstein-like coordinates, \beq ds^2 = -a b^2dt^2+2bdtdr + r^2 d\Omega^2 \ , \eeq where $t$ is advanced time (commonly denoted by $v$ in other references), $r$ is the areal radius, and $d\Omega^2$ is the metric on the two-sphere.
 The Vlasov equation is evolved using particle-in-cell methods, where we approximate the distribution function using a collection of particles that each follow the Lorentz force equation.
-The one non-trivial component of the Faraday tensor corresponding to the radial electric field can be determined by integrating over the charge distribution sourced by the particles at each time.
+The one nontrivial component of the Faraday tensor corresponding to the radial electric field can be determined by integrating over the charge distribution sourced by the particles at each time.
 Likewise, the metric functions $a$ and $b$ can be determined at each time by integrating matter source terms sourced by the particles.
-We do this numerically in such a way that, for the outer region of the domain where there are no particles, we obtain exactly (up to floating point roundoff) the \rn{} solution with specified total mass $M$ and total charge $Q$.
+We do this numerically in such a way that, for the outer region of the domain where there are no particles, we obtain exactly (up to floating point roundoff) the \rn{} solution that is determined by the specified total mass $M$ and total charge $Q$.
 Since $a=1-2m(r)/r$, where $m$ is the Hawking mass, the presence of an apparent horizon is indicated by $a=0$.
 The explicit equations and the numerical methods used to solve them are given in Appendices~\ref{sec:evo} and~\ref{sec:num_methods}.